minima-global/minidocs/docs/learn/transactions.md

 ## Transaction Outputs
 All transactions create new UTxOs (coins) as outputs, each coin is identifiable with a unique CoinID and consists of
 1. a specific amount of Minima and
 2. a script that determines the conditions required to spend the coin.
-This script is executed when a user attempts to spend the coin in a transaction and must return a value of TRUE to be spendable.
-[See scripting](/docs/learn/scripting)
+This script is executed when a user attempts to spend the coin in a transaction and must return a value of TRUE to be spendable. [(see Scripting)](/docs/learn/scripting)

 Each coin has the following attributes: